Back to Wyoming

 Plain English Breakdown

-This act allows the Department of Health to apply for higher Medicaid payments for eligible healthcare providers offering maternal health services in rural and frontier areas, with goals to improve access to prenatal, intrapartum, and postpartum care.
+This act allows the Department of Health to apply for higher Medicaid reimbursement rates for eligible healthcare providers offering maternal services in rural and frontier areas.

 What This Bill Does

-• Allows the Wyoming Department of Health to request federal approval for increased Medicaid payment rates for eligible healthcare providers offering maternal health services.
+• Allows the Wyoming Department of Health to request federal approval for increased Medicaid reimbursement rates for eligible healthcare providers offering maternal services.

-• Requires the Department to report to state committees about costs and recommendations for changes in reimbursement rates by October 31, 2027.
+• Requires the Department of Health to report on the costs and impacts of these higher reimbursements by October 31, 2027.

-• Allocates $2 million over two years from both state and federal funds to support these enhanced Medicaid payments.
+• Allocates $2 million over two years from state and federal funds for this enhanced Medicaid reimbursement program.

 Who It Names or Affects

-• Healthcare providers offering maternal health services in rural and frontier areas of Wyoming.
+• Healthcare providers offering maternal services in rural and frontier areas of Wyoming.

-• Medicaid clients receiving prenatal, intrapartum (during childbirth), and postpartum care in eligible areas.
+• Medicaid clients receiving prenatal, childbirth, and postpartum care in these areas.

 Terms To Know